chrisraff/conversation2foods/README.md

 # conversation2foods
- Extract foods from spoken conversation
+Extract what foods were eaten from a transcript of a dinnertime conversation.

 ## Requirements
 Python 3